-The Detroit sessions will be led by Jamilya Goree, M.Ed., ATR.
 In 1999, Jamilya earned a Bachelor's degree in teaching from Western Michigan University.
 She then moved to the metro Detroit area where she taught in Detroit Public Schools for 5 1⁄2 years.
 After teaching for 11 years in both Michigan and Arizona, she completed her Masters degree in Art Therapy at Wayne State University.
 During her final semester, she created her own internship that turned into a full time position in the Henry Ford Health System.
 She currently works at Mariners Inn, a shelter and treatment center, and is teaching a course at Wayne State University.
 This is Jamilya's fourth year with the Studio E program.

 To participate in Studio E, you MUST sign up in advance by completing and returning the Registration & Waiver Form to Russ Derry by email, fax, or mail (NOTE: if you are not able to add an electronic signature, we will collect your signature at the first session).* If you have questions about the program, please contact Russ Derry (800-377-6226 ext.
 1302) or Pam Bird (ext.
 1204).

 *Participants who have significant limitations in their ability to communicate, understand instructions, and participate in group activities will be asked to attend with a caregiver or support person who can assist them.